RM (musician): 2017–2021: Second mixtape Mono and further collaborations

 RM released his second mixtape, Mono, which he referred to as a "playlist", on October 23, 2018.
-He became the first Korean artist to rank number one on the Emerging Artists Chart in the United States with its release.
+He became the first Korean artist to top the Emerging Artists chart in the United States with its release.
 The playlist was well-received by critics, who praised RM for laying "his deep insecurities bare on songs like 'Tokyo' and 'Seoul'".
 The track "Seoul" was produced by British electropop duo Honne, who first discovered RM after seeing him recommend their music on Twitter and eventually met him in Seoul following one of their concerts.
-In November, RM also collaborated with Tiger JK on his last and final album under the stage name Drunken Tiger, featuring on the track "Timeless".
+In November, RM also collaborated with Tiger JK on the track "Timeless", as part of his final album under the Drunken Tiger stage name.
 Tiger JK originally expected RM's lyrics to contain self-praise, which was the trend of rap at the time; RM instead wrote lyrics about leaving behind the historical meaning of Drunken Tiger's name.

-On March 25, 2019, Honne announced that RM would feature on their remake of "Crying Over You" alongside singer BEKA, which was released on March 27.
-Honne originally released "Crying Over You" with BEKA in 2018.
-The song was originally slated for a January 2019 release but postponed due to "unforeseen circumstances".
+On March 25, 2019, Honne announced that RM would feature on a remake of their 2018 single "Crying Over You" alongside singer BEKA; it was released on March 27.
+Originally slated for a January 2019 release, the remake had been postponed due to "unforeseen circumstances".
 Chinese singer Bibi Zhou was added to the Chinese release, appearing with RM and replacing BEKA.
-The same day, Big Hit Entertainment released the song "Persona" as a trailer for BTS' EP Map of the Soul: Persona, performed as a solo by RM.
+The same day, Big Hit Entertainment released the song "Persona" as a trailer for BTS' Map of the Soul: Persona EP, performed as a solo by RM.
 Persona debuted at number 17 on Billboards YouTube Song Chart.
-Three months later, on July 24, 2019, RM featured on the fourth official remix of Lil Nas X's "Old Town Road," entitled "Seoul Town Road", in which he "infuse[d]...his English-language verse with a surprisingly good Southern twang".
-On December 29, it was announced that RM would feature on Younha's track "Winter Flower", released on January 6, 2020.
-RM also featured on "Don't", the lead single of Korean singer eAeon's second solo album released on April 30, 2021.
+In July, RM featured on the fourth official remix of Lil Nas X's "Old Town Road", titled "Seoul Town Road", in which he "infuse[d]...his English-language verse with a surprisingly good Southern twang".
+The following year, RM featured on Younha's "Winter Flower"; it was released on January 6, 2020.
+This was followed by a feature on the track "Don't" by South Korean indie singer eAeon, from his second solo album released on April 30, 2021.